 The buzzwords of travel and technology were also there in almost all of the startups’ taglines: AI, sustainable, local, experience, personalized.

-Tourism is one of the biggest industries in the world, representing over 10% of the world’s GDP.
+Tourism is one of the world’s biggest industries, representing over 10% of the world’s GDP.
 UNWTO estimates that by 2030 international tourist arrivals will reach a staggering 1.8 billion.

-Over-tourism has been a concern this year and the residents of cities like Barcelona, Dubrovnik, and Venice have been very vocal about it.
+Overtourism has been a concern this year.
+The residents of cities like Barcelona, Dubrovnik, and Venice have been very vocal about it.

 Lisbon and Porto are (hopefully) not even near other European cities’ problems, but that doesn’t mean we don’t have to start paying attention to the signs of gentrification and the loss of cultural identity.

-Well, for starters, four of them were founded or co-founded by women (36% might not seem like a big number but it sure beats the 0% of last year) – Monika Bhasin of GLYD, Valentina Ursida and Alessia Cacaveri of Grumgo, Nadine Wick of Bond n Fly, and Joly Zou of SoLocal.
+Well, for starters, four of them were founded or co-founded by women (36% might not seem like a significant number, but it sure beats the 0% of last year): Monika Bhasin of GLYD, Valentina Ursids and Alessia Cacaveri of Grumgo, Nadine Wick of Bond n Fly, and Joly Zou of SoLocal.

-Secondly, something in their tagline aligned with the kind of product or service I’d use and I believe it would come in handy when it comes to sustainable cultural tourism.
+Secondly, something in their tagline aligned with the kind of product or service I’d use.
+I believe it would come in handy when it comes to sustainable cultural tourism.

-Investors see products that will make them earn money (obviously) but users (travelers in our case) see apps and websites that could help them before, during and sometimes after their trips.
+Investors see products that will make them money (obviously), but users (travelers in our case) see apps and websites that could help them before, during, and sometimes after their trips.

-Most startup founders confessed that finding funding for their projects was challenging because most investors didn’t see the value in their product, or it wasn’t disruptive enough, or it sounded too much like something they had seen already.
+Most startup founders confessed that finding funding for their projects was challenging because most investors didn’t see their product’s value.
+It wasn’t disruptive enough, or it sounded too much like something they had seen already.